CONFIG

 host.device_name""Optional pairing name shown in Devices.
 Empty = auto, otherwise embedded in the pairing QR and device list.

 host.allow_public_bindfalseOpt-in to let the shared network bind use a public IP.
 Affects both the host control plane and the ALP listener — both derive their bind from network.host, so without it neither binds TCP on a public address.
-A Tailscale / private-LAN / hostname address needs no opt-in; only a public IP does.
+A private or hostname address needs no opt-in; only a public IP does.

 host: